a Magic: The Gathering format

-Classic is a Magic The Gathering constructed, non-rotating format where legal sets are Classic Sixth Edition and every following block that's been Standard-legal, sold in draftable boosters, with no copyrights other than Wizards of the Coast’s.
+Classic is a constructed format where legal sets are Classic Sixth Edition and every following block that's been Standard-legal, sold in draftable boosters, with no copyrights other than Wizards of the Coast’s.

-As of 2025, the Classic format includes more than 100 legal sets, containing more than 20,000 playable cards.
+The format currently includes more than 100 legal sets, containing more than 20,000 playable cards, still growing.

-You can tap a pizza to play a hasty Peppa Pig that attacks for lethal alongside a 9/9 trample 1-mana doggo from MH6.
-They get webbed by Spiderman, but Captain America swoops in to save them — and you win your Modern RCQ.
+You can tap a pizza to play a hasty Peppa Pig that attacks for lethal alongside an 8/8 trample 1-mana drop from MH6.
+They get webbed by Spider-Man, but Captain America swoops in to save them — and you win the Modern RCQ.

 Follow us on X for news and updates